-Note: For players younger than 7th grade: Tournament teams are formed out of the Cal Ripken Major and Minors leagues.
+Note: For players younger than 13 or 7th grade: Tournament teams are formed out of the Cal Ripken Major and Minors leagues.
 You must play in the Springfield AA CAL RIPKEN LEAGUES to qualify for ALL tournament teams.

 If you are in 7th grade and your age qualifies you (you won’t be 13 until after April 30th of this year) to play for the Cal Ripken League tournament team, and you wish to play Cal Ripken, you must play in the Cal Ripken League and tryout for the tourney team.
 You may not play in both the Travel Baseball program and play on tournament teams.